Ranul1/Translate_BepInEx/README.md

 # PvZ Fusion Translator (Beta)

-This is a BepInEx plugin that translates **Plants vs. Zombies: Fusion** into Vietnamese.
+This is a BepInEx plugin that translates **Plants vs. Zombies: Fusion**.
 Requires **BepInEx** to be installed before using this mod.

 ---